 B. Pastoral Theology

 505. Evangelism.
 An exhaustive treatment of the principles governing effective evangelism, both public and personal, in its threefold division: (1) the messengers; (2) the message; (3) the method.
-Prescribed, first year, one hour, second semester.
+Prescribed, second year, one hour, spring semester.
 Professor Chafer.